Personal Loan Fees Explained: Your Guide

 - Early repayment penalties

-- Fees for extra repayments
+- Fees for additional repayments

 - Redraw or settlement fees